AbuBudgie/harmless.exe/README.md

 Requirements:
 - malware should be able to manipulate more than one directory.
 - should be transportable i.e. USB, phishing email link, SMS message
+- malware should be able to run with code not being accessible to the target.

 Project Schedule